Four Corners Area

 The Four Corners Experience in Utah

-Take a drive along Trail of the Ancients Scenic Byway to immerse yourself in the Four Corners region, soaking up the history, culture and endless scenery.
-The route begins in Blanding, where you can see Ancestral Puebloan artifacts and a 1,000-year-old kiva at Edge of the Cedars State Park Museum.
+Drive along the Trail of the Ancients Scenic Byway to immerse yourself in the Four Corners region, soaking up the history, culture and endless scenery.
+The route begins in Blanding, where you can see Ancestral Puebloan artifacts and a 1,000-year-old kiva at the Edge of the Cedars State Park Museum.

 Meander along State Route 95, leaving plenty of time to stop and explore between Blanding and Natural Bridges National Monument.
 Comb Ridge, Butler Wash, Cedar Mesa and Valley of the Gods are popular stops along the Trail of the Ancients Scenic Byway.